benjamincrozat/content/posts/laravel-ui.md

 ## Installing Laravel UI

-Getting started with Laravel UI is straightforward:
+Getting started with Laravel UI is straightforward.
+Install it via the following command:

 ```bash
 composer require laravel/ui
 ```

-This command installs the Laravel UI package.
-Next, you can install the frontend scaffolding of your choice.
-The package supports [Bootstrap](https://getbootstrap.com) without JavaScript or Bootstrap combined with [Vue.js](https://vuejs.org) or [React](https://react.dev):
+Next, you can install the frontend scaffolding of your choice. **Remember, the next command won't add any component to your app.
+It will just make your app ready for whatever front-end framework you want to use.** The Laravel UI package supports [Bootstrap](https://getbootstrap.com) without JavaScript or Bootstrap combined with [Vue.js](https://vuejs.org) or [React](https://react.dev):

 ```bash
 php artisan ui bootstrap